Samsung's second-quarter chip sales unlikely made up for smartphone weakness

 Gadget sales have fallen along with discretionary spending during the pandemic.
 Samsung's smartphone shipments hit a low in April and is likely to take time to recover, analysts said.

-Samsung's display business - whose customers include Apple Inc <AAPL.O> and Huawei Technologies Co Ltd [HWT.UL] - is likely to post a second consecutive quarter of loss, analysts said.
+Samsung's display business - whose customers include Apple Inc and Huawei Technologies Co Ltd - is likely to post a second consecutive quarter of loss, analysts said.

 The firm will likely release detailed earnings figures later this month.